CIKM-2021/hive-db/README.md

 ### Statistics APIs

-We also provide some APIs for statistics
-You can add **size** parameter on requests to limit the amount of items.
-We limit the 10000 items as default.
+We also provide some APIs for statistics.
+You can modify size parameters on requests to limit the number of items.
+We limit the 10000 items as a default.

 GET: the list of top users based on the number of posts.
 ```